 QUICK!
 Think fast: you just knocked out one of your teeth, and now you’re bleeding and in extreme pain.
 What do you do?
 Who should you call?
 Do you need to dial 911?
 When you find yourself in the middle of a dental emergency, the best thing for you to do is to immediately call your emergency dentist in Clarksville.
-Dr. Fisher, Dr. Cook, and Dr. Nichols are experienced in these high-intensity situations and can get you the relief you need quickly.
+Dr. Cook, and Dr. Nichols are experienced in these high-intensity situations and can get you the relief you need quickly.
 While a knocked out tooth is just one kind of dental emergency, there are others that should also make you call us if you ever experience them.

 A dental emergency is a situation where you have traumatically injured your teeth or gums and need to get urgent attention.
 Some common dental emergencies are:

 - Broken or knocked out crown/bridge

 The key indicator is pain.
 If you are in so much dental pain that you cannot focus on anything else, you are probably in the middle of a dental emergency, and you need to act quickly so you can save your teeth and reduce your pain.

 Dental emergencies, like any emergency, can be very stressful.
 The first thing you need to do is stay calm.
 This will enable you to think clearly and take action.
 You should then immediately call your dentist in Clarksville at Arkansas River Valley Dentistry.
 In fact, you should put our number in your phone right now so that you don’t have to look it up while injured.
 Those precious moments count while you are in pain.
 When you call, we will make an appointment to see you as soon as possible, and our highly-trained staff will talk you through first-aid.

 Here are some tips on what to do in a dental emergency after you have called us: